Venues to visit

 From wide open spaces to small contained clubs

-Located right off the Ave on Northeast 45th Street, the Neptune is the smallest and most recent addition to the Seattle Theatre Group’s trifecta of awesome venues.
-It used to be a cinema, but was converted to a miniature concert hall a few years ago.
+Located right off the Ave on Northeast 45th Street, the Neptune is the smallest and most recent addition to the Seattle Theatre Group’s trifecta of awesome venues that also includes the Paramount and Moore theaters.
+It used to be a cinema, but was converted to a miniature concert hall several years ago.
 Since then, it has hosted a diverse group of musicians and performers that bring all sorts of crowds to the U-District.
 Whether you love indie, hip-hop, electronic, or punk, you’ll definitely find a show worth getting excited about at the Neptune.

-If metal is more your thing, El Corazon is Seattle’s preeminent heavy metal club that also happens to include other genres.
-On any given night you could easily catch a comedian, an old punk band, or even a harsh noise artist.
-With that said, a good 75 percent of the venue’s bookings are metal bands of various styles and sounds.
+If metal is more your thing, El Corazon is Seattle’s preeminent heavy metal club, though it sometimes includes other genres.
+On any given night you can easily catch a comedian, an old punk band, or even a harsh noise artist.
+With that said, a good 75% of the venue’s bookings are metal bands of various styles and sounds.
 Whether you prefer technical death metal, black metal, or djent, El Corazon’s concert calendar should be something you check daily.

-Neumos deserves a spot on this list not only for the delicious fish fry located next door, but also for the plethora of indie talent you can catch at the venue.
+Neumos deserves a spot on this list not only for the plethora of indie talent you can catch at the venue, but also for the delicious fish fry located next door.
 Every show at Neumos is a rowdy blast of energy.
 Neumos hosts hundreds of excellent concerts a year, and a good majority of them are affordable for any college student.
-Be careful before you buy your tickets, because roughly half the shows here are 21+ only.
+Be careful before you buy your tickets because roughly half the shows here are 21+ only.

 Seeing a show at The Vera Project feels like paying a visit to a secret club no one else knows about.
-The headliners are generally obscure enough as is, but the venue allows local artists to open up for national touring bands, while also ensuring every show is low-cost and all ages.
-While most people won’t know of any of the bands booked here, fans of emo, punk, and hardcore music will find that tons of the scenes’ respective bests visit The Vera Project.
+The headliners are generally obscure enough as is, but the venue allows local artists to open up for national touring bands while also ensuring every show is low-cost and all-ages.
+While most people won’t know of any of the bands booked here, fans of emo, punk, and hardcore music will find that many of the bests visit The Vera Project.
 It’ll be tough to find it since it’s tucked away to the side of Key Arena, but once you pay your first visit, you’ll never forget how to find The Vera Project.